Upwork freelancer – a study from 2019

 Nope, they are all good, and this is my opinion.

-For clarity, I’ve only entered a shortlist of the best freelance websites here, and if you want a full one with few lines about each of them, you can find it – here.
+For clarity, I’ve only entered a shortlist of the best freelance websites here.
+Maybe you want a full one with few lines about each of them, you can find it – here.

 Remember, each of these websites is different.
-Each has its strengths and its weaknesses.
+Furthermore, each has its strengths and its weaknesses.

-The fact that they have lots of jobs listed and many freelancers use them every day, they trust them, and work with them, and earn with them.
+The fact that they have lots of jobs listed and many freelancers use them every day.
+Basically, they trust them and work/earn with them.

 What’s next for a little Upwork freelancer?

 A little cog, a lonely Upwork freelancer, showed you what can he do.
 Are you brave enough to follow his trail?

 A rough estimation is that by 2027 more than half of Americans will be working from home as freelancers.

 Recent unfortunate events, like the Corona pandemic, will only speed up this process.